ashwin8618/pdf-qa-agent/README.md

 Application for answering questions from a PDF.
 It uses Retrieval Augmented Generation to add context to the questions before calling your LLM of choice.
+Vector Store is used to store the document embeddings.
+Documents closer in similarity to the query is retrieved from the vector stores.
+Along with the user query, docuemnts from the vector store are added to the prompt and sent to llm chat api.
+The output is printed on the command line.

 ## Table of Contents